 A. Medical assistants perform administrative and clinical tasks to keep the offices of physicians, podiatrists, chiropractors, and other health practitioners running smoothly.
 The duties of medical assistants vary from office to office, depending on the location and size of the practice and the practitioner's specialty.
 In small practices, medical assistants usually do many different kinds of tasks, handling both administrative and clinical duties and reporting directly to an office manager, physician, or other health practitioner.
 Those in large practices tend to specialize in a particular area, under the supervision of department administrators.
 Medical assistants should not be confused with physician assistants, who examine, diagnose, and treat patients under the direct supervision of a physician.

 A. The program begins every August, January, and May.
-Applications are taken all year round.
+Requests for milestone reviews can be made year-round.

 A. Applicants must have a high school diploma or G.E.D.
 There are no required general education or science courses.